OPRAH'S DEAD SON

 "Who's he?"

 "Dr. Javid?"
 Giselle waves her hands like that poor centipede again.
-"That's even more complicated than the fritzy TV.
+"That's more complicated than the fritzy TV.
 Just tell me.
 Is there a war in Iraq or not?"

 "Oprah got a black president elected?"